giantswarm/docs/src/content/ui-api/kubectl-gs/installation.md

 The simplest way to manage `kubectl` plug-ins across platforms is using [Krew](https://krew.sigs.k8s.io/).
 If you don't have Krew installed, check the [Krew installation docs](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) on how to get it installed.

-Further down you will also find instructions on installing the plug-in [without Krew](#without-krew) and additional [instructions for WSL2](#windows-subsystem-for-linux-2-wsl2).
+Further down you will also find instructions on installing kubectl-gs [without Krew](#without-krew) and additional platform-specific instructions.

 ## Using Krew